 That second scenario is becoming more common due to the increasing number of air travel passengers who carry firearms on planes.
 In the United States, statistics from mid-December 2021 showed the number of guns confiscated at airport checkpoints at an all-time high that year.
 Security personnel took more than 5,700 of them.

-In 2019, the figure was a significantly smaller 4,400, which was a yearly record at that time.
+In 2019, the figure was significantly lower at 4,400, which was a yearly record at the time.
 People can travel with unloaded firearms while at U.S. airports, but they must keep them in checked bags.